MicrosoftDocs/ATADocs/ATPDocs/classic-integrate-mde.md

 ---
-title: Microsoft Defender for Identity integration with Microsoft Defender for Endpoint
+title: Classic portal - Microsoft Defender for Identity integration with Microsoft Defender for Endpoint
-description: How to integrate Microsoft Defender for Identity with Microsoft Defender for Endpoint for full threat detection coverage ms.date: 10/26/2020 ms.topic: how-to
+description: Classic portal - How to integrate Microsoft Defender for Identity with Microsoft Defender for Endpoint for full threat detection coverage ms.date: 10/26/2020 ms.topic: how-to
 ---

-# Integrate Microsoft Defender for Identity with Microsoft Defender for Endpoint
+# Classic portal: Integrate Microsoft Defender for Identity with Microsoft Defender for Endpoint

 [!INCLUDE [Product long](includes/product-long.md)] enables you to integrate [!INCLUDE [Product long](includes/product-long.md)] with Defender for Endpoint, for an even more complete threat protection solution.
 While [!INCLUDE [Product short](includes/product-short.md)] monitors the traffic on your domain controllers, Defender for Endpoint monitors your endpoints, together providing a single interface from which you can protect your environment.